 What is Conscious Consumption?

 Looking at the state of the world it has become clear that governments and nonprofits alone can’t solve our most challenging problems.
 Consumers and businesses alike have to roll up their sleeves to build a more inclusive, sustainable and circular economy.
-Luckily conscious consumerism is on the rise.
+Conscious consumerism is on the rise.

-There is a whole other level to this, which will hit closer to home and that's your health.
+On a personal level it greatly impacts your health.
 Environmentally sustainable sourced products also ensure the integrity of the product itself.
 With the guidance of certification labels the consumer can be certain that the products in question are free of toxins that could be harmful to their health.
 More on that topic in our next blogpost.

-I think the greatest lesson that the COVID-19 pandemic and even climate change are teaching us is that we are global citizens and need to work together to tackle the problems we face.
-It's a great and necessary practice run.
+The greatest lesson the COVID-19 pandemic and even climate change are teaching us is that we are global citizens and need to work together to tackle the problems we face.

-So many people are looking for purpose in their lives.
-I can't think of any greater purpose than being a conscious human leading a conscious life caring for and protecting the earth we are all so heavily depend on to survive and thrive.
+A lot of people are looking for purpose in their lives.
+I can't think of any greater purpose than being a conscious human being leading a conscious life, caring for and protecting the earth we are all so heavily depend on to survive and thrive.
 We are nothing without nature.

 “Small acts, when multiplied by millions of people, can transform the world.” - Unknown